-Assessments can be invaluable in helping teachers to identify the strengths and weaknesses of each student and to guide the next steps in instruction.
+Assessments can be invaluable in helping us to identify the strengths and weaknesses of each student and to guide the next steps in instruction.
 There are many informal tools for assessing the various components of reading.
 No single assessment will provide insight into all of the reading-related skills that students need to learn.
-This chart provides a good summary: Overview of Informal Assessments.

-Conducting informal assessments throughout the school year can help teachers determine:
+Conducting informal assessments throughout the school year can help us determine: